ronglasmann/node-sql-db/Readme.md

 # node-sql-db

-A wrapper around various NodeJS database drivers that provides a simple, consistent, low friction usage pattern and schema migration features.
+A wrapper around various NodeJS database drivers that provides a simple, consistent, low friction usage pattern and schema migration features. **Please note** this initial release provides support for SQLite databases.
+Support for additional platforms is coming soon.

 ## Design and inspiration